Trying to categorize the unusual social calls (trills) of the Nathusius' pipistrelle

 Audio file: 929731

-Fast trills on the other hand, might possibly originate from a part A, being a 'joined components' variant.
+The (previously called) fast trills on the other hand, might possibly originate from a part A, being a 'joined components' variant.
 This theory is supported by multiple recordings in whom the fast trills and part A calls emitted by the same individual bat show a lot of similarity.

 Date of recording: 2024-06-19 Recorded by: Levi Laluan Audio file: 914575